newrelic/newrelic-browser-agent/CONTRIBUTING.md

 All changes to the Agent should include test coverage, and each PR must pass all tests against all browsers in LambdaTest locally before being merged.

 We run tests on a variety of browsers and platforms to ensure that the agent runs safely for all users.
-We use LambdaTest, and the test matrix is defined [here](tools/jil/util/browsers.json).
+We use LambdaTest.

 When you first submit your PR, the tests will not be run automatically.
 After we review the PR, we will add a label that will trigger the full-matrix testing.